kboghe/NordVPN-switcher/README.md

 **1. Setting up your NordVPN settings**
 - save: if you want to save these settings for later
 - stored_settings: if you want to execute particular settings already saved in your project folder
-- area_input: if you want to feed a list of connection options.
+- area_input: if you want to feed a list of connection options (not necessary).
 Useful when you want to automate the formulation of a server list (see option 5 in the 'some features and options' section).
-If you want to rotate truly at random between the 4000+ available NordVPN servers, just set this parameter to `['complete rotation']`
+If you want to rotate truly at random between the 4000+ available NordVPN servers, just set this parameter to `['complete rotation']`.
+If you'd like to rotate between 10 random European countries, set this parameter to  `['random countries europe 10']` etc. See the demo.py file for more examples.
 - skip_settings: only relevant for Linux users, since they are able to execute additional settings.
 Set this parameter to 1 if you'd like to skip the settings-input.
 If Linux users combine the this with an area_input, they simply skip entire the step-by-step menu initiated by the initalize_VPN() function.

 `initialize_VPN(stored_settings=0,save=0,area_input=None,skip_settings=None)`